kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/3-event-system/index.md

 The pipe handler function **must return a promise resolving to the received payload**.

 ::: info
-When an event has more than one payload then the first one must be returned. (e.g. [Generic Events](guides/develop-on-kuzzle/3-kuzzle-event-system#generic-events))
+When an event has more than one payload then only the first argument of the handler function must be returned. (e.g. [Generic Document Events](/core/2/some-link))
 :::

 **Example:** _Changing the result of the [server:now](/core/2/api/controllers/server/now) API action_